There are many top Spanish shoe styles that have reached international fame, from high-end Manolo Blahnik to the woven-soled ‘espardenyas’.

 Top Spanish shoe brands

 A perusal of Spanish brands starts to give you an idea of the range of styles and high quality of shoes from Spain, but above all of the incredible number of shoe companies.
-Since this list is going to get pretty long, I’m keeping things succinct by annotating in parenthesis brand highlights (eg. gender focus, locale of home base).
+Since this list is going to get pretty long, I’m keeping things succinct by annotating in parenthesis brand highlights.
 You will quickly see what I was saying about a serious concentration of shoe brands from Alicante, and also a strong showing on the Balearic Islands – both regions with a long history in shoe production.

 High-end Spanish shoe brands

 We can start with high fashion.
 Easily the most famous shoe designer to come out of Spain is Manolo Blahnik for women.
 Carrie Bradshaw in Sex in the City made his shoes famous through her shopping obsession with them.
 This shoe designer was born on the Canary Islands (his mother is Spanish), but eventually moved away and today the brand is based in the US.

 There are plenty of other established fashionable Spanish shoe brands as well.
 While they don’t quite reach the same level of acclaim (or sticker shock), here’s a list of some other higher-end labels:

 - Paco Gil (women’s, Elda in Alicante)

 - Bay shoes (men’s, Mallorca)